-If you like… to eat and drink well… love Bean to Bar Chocolate… everything you ate on your last European Vacation… look forward to “The Hour” and to making a Craft Cocktail for your Significant Other and enjoy your Time in the Kitchen… you are really going to like this site!
+If you like… to eat and drink well… love Bean to Bar Chocolate… everything you ate on your last European Vacation… look forward to “The Hour” and to making Craft Cocktails for your Significant Other and enjoy your Time in the Kitchen… you are really going to like this site!

 Olive Oil is still a “Slippery Business”

 The trade continues to be fraught with lies and deceit.
 I happen to have a really good palate for olive oil as I have been consuming olive oil from great producers for over 2 decades and selling it at retail or wholesale since 2005.
 I have given hundreds of seminars on the subject and I make a point to specifically sample olive oil at trade shows and specialty shops around the Western US and Hawaii so that I know exactly what is available to consumers.
 It is not a pretty picture.

 It still amazes me what you see on the shelves of grocery stores considering the publicized controversies associated with the trade.
 Even more amazing is the whining from commercializers who for decades knowingly doctored their oils with seed oils and worse.
 Producers who served up the most unhealthy refined oils imaginable as EVOO now feel like they are being unfairly treated.

 Recently one Spanish bottler whose label claims the contents are Spanish olive oils but in fact recently was caught blending oil from North Africa that was graded as Lampante (lamp oil) into their product.
 How these scam artists are still best sellers in the American marketplace amazes me.